GNiklasch/GWO-glitch-visualization/doc/Rationale.md

 ### General ease of use

 - Accept GPS or UTC timestamps.
-- Nearly all numerical paramaters *except* the cental event timestamp can be drawn from fairly large ranges, and call for *logarithmic* rather than linear input controls.
+- Nearly all numerical parematers *except* the central event timestamp can be drawn from fairly large ranges, and call for *logarithmic* rather than linear input controls.
 - Most of these admit convenient steps in either powers of 2, or powers of $\sqrt{2}$ (e.g. Q-values), or powers of $\root{4}\of{2}$ (e.g. bounds of frequency ranges).
   - But `5.65685424949238` wastes space and leaves users none the wiser.
 Replace exact powers with judiciously rounded values, displayed with appropriate (modest) precision.
+- The output should reflect the input.
+  - Each input parameter should either have a readily obvious effect on the corresponding visualization (e.g. overlaying or not overlaying a grid), or should leave an explicit trace.
+After downloading and saving a generated plot, a user familiar with the web app should find enough information in it to be able to recreate it.
+(Except for possible changes in appearance resulting from intervening updates to the application code.)

 #### Graceful error handling